 National Institute of Mental Health Outreach Partnership

-The Outreach Partnership Program is a nationwide initiative of the National Institute of Mental Health’s (NIMH) Office of Constituency Relations and Public Liaison (OCRPL).
+The Outreach Partnership Program is a nationwide initiative of the National Institute of Mental Health.
 There are 55 Outreach Partner organizations throughout the nation.
 Outreach Partners disseminate NIMH research findings and educational materials to the public throughout their states and local communities, including families and individuals affected by mental illness, healthcare professionals, underserved populations, schools, social service agencies, and faith-based organizations.

 The Center for Rural Health (CRH) is the NIMH Outreach Partner for North Dakota.
 Through this partnership, CRH provides free publications on various mental health topics.
 Individuals and organizations in North Dakota may request brochures to distribute at conferences, health fairs, and other events.
 The Outreach Partnership also provides access to information on participating in clinical trials through NIMH.

 The Outreach Partnership Program is vital to NIMH’s efforts to deliver science-based information to communities across the country.
 Specifically, the program is designed to: